Biden, Putin Face Off In Tense Geneva Summit - UrduPoint

 There is "not much" ground for optimism, he added.

-- 'Worthy adversary' - Biden says his main goal is simply to establish clear "red lines" for what the White House will no longer tolerate from Russia.
+- 'Worthy adversary' - Biden says his main goal is simply to establish clear "red lines" for what the White House will no longer tolerate from Moscow.

 "I'm not looking for conflict," he said in Brussels after the NATO summit, but "we will respond if Russia continues its harmful activities".